About Tom Moore

 Much like a surprising joke, viewing these objects will induce a cognitive shift that feels like a pleasant shock.

-the imagination can be fed
+I know that the imagination can be fed

 Much of my work arises from the strange and delightful illustrations I saw as a child.
 These images cross-pollinated and began to grow with hybrid vigour!

-The nonsense literature of Edward Lear, Lewis Carroll and Doctor Seuss continue to inspire me toward the creation of visual humour in
+The nonsense literature of Edward Lear, Lewis Carroll and Doctor Seuss continue to inspire me toward the creation of visual humour in glass.

 The Paradox Of Glass